HariharanPalaniappan/Keyboard/README.md

 # Keyboard
-Created the Keyboard using HTML, CSS and event handling using JavaScript.
+Created the Keyboard using HTML, CSS and event handling using JQuery.